boozallen/sdp-libraries/libraries/npm/README.md

 2. more secrets as needed
 3. more envVars as needed
 4. more secrets as needed
-5. more envVars as needed
-6. more secrets as needed
-7. more envVars as needed
-8. more secrets as needed

 This example shows the prod Application Environment overriding configs set in the library config.
-`npm_build.npm_install` is preserved as set in library config, since it isn't overridden by the Application Environment.
+`source_build.npm_install` is preserved as set in library config, since it isn't overridden by the Application Environment.

 ### Minimal Configuration Example